Find a Recipe!

 Let me just say right now: this is EASY.
 You’ve got this.
 Let’s go through the steps in a little more detail before I send you off to the recipe.

-Step by step on how to make no-knead dinner rolls.
+Step by step on how to mix the dough.

 If you don’t, use the scoop and sweep method of measuring.
 Scoop that measuring cup right into the flour then sweep off the excess.
 This will give you ~5 oz cups.
 But, really, get a kitchen scale if you like to bake at all.